webpilot-ai/Webpilot/README.md

 # Fluentify

-Unlike ChatGPT, Fluentify doesn't require chatting or switching pages back and forth or copying and pasting content.
-Just select the text and everything is done.
+Fluentify is a free, versatile, open-source and more powerful Notion AI that can be embedded into your daily work.
+Unlike ChatGPT, Fluentify does not require chatting and there is no need to switch pages or copy/paste content back and forth.
+Simply select the text and everything is taken care of.

 The current version of Fluentify is developed based on gpt-3.5-turbo, which binds some common prompts with shortcut commands, requests API, and displays results to manipulate the selected text on the webpage.